linhpham4/Aftermath/README.md

 # Aftermath
 An app to split a restaurant bill between friends.

-### Say goodbye to doing math after a good meal
+### Say goodbye to doing math after a dinner night out

-Are you sick of pulling out that calculator app after a nice meal with friends, painstakingly trying to split an item three-way while struggling to remember the total you had calculated for yourself thus far so you can later add on to that amount?
+Are you sick of pulling out that calculator app after a nice dinner night out with friends, painstakingly trying to split an item three-way while struggling to remember the total you had calculated for yourself thus far so you can later add on to that amount?
 Are you just as confused reading that sentence as you are doing those calculations?
 Don't forget about the tip, too.

-Splitting a bill fairly can be a troublesome task when dining with a large party.
+Splitting a bill fairly can be a troublesome task when dining out with a large party.
 Items are at risk of either being skipped over or counted twice, dishes can be shared between multiple people thus resulting in an extra calculation to be made, dividing tax and tip adds yet another pesky step, and any mistakes in the process will inevitably lead back to square one.

 ### Features